carpsareokiguess/nba-news-terminal/README.md

 To run the news retriever you will need to have python 3 installed, as well as the pip libraries click and requests.

-Then, just save main.py whever you want on your local machine and run:
+Then, just save main.py wherever you want on your local machine and run:

     python main.py --lookup="game-summary"